The BFHP Hope Center & Berkeley Way

 - Other funding sources include Alameda County Affordable Housing Bond Measure A1, State programs such as No Place Like Home (NPLH) and Affordable Housing Sustainable Communities (AHSC), as well as tax credit equity and the proceeds from a private capital campaign, currently under way.

 The estimated cost of the entire development is approximately $120M.

 The project broke ground on July 7, 2020 and we anticipate construction will be complete in 2022.

-Click below to donate to the Capital Campaign.
+Click below to donate to support the BFHP Hope Center.

-To know more and see how you can play a significant role in bringing this project to completion, contact us at email@example.com.
+To learn more about how you can get involved, contact us at email@example.com.